 Students undertaking extra writing by writing longer or additional papers can receive one (1) extra credit by registering for Supervised Research with the instructor's permission.

-Admittance to the course is by permission of the Instructor and is limited to eight students.
-Applicants are required to send the instructor a one page statement of interest.
+Admission is limited to eight students; all are required to send the instructor a one page statement of interest.
 Send statement to email@example.com.
-Mr. Tierney will consult with admitted students to determine a class schedule that will be convenient for all admitted students.

 This seminar is graded on a Credit/Fail basis.